Mhoward1934/bamazon/README.md

 # bamazon
-This app is desgined to take customer orders from a list of available products untilizing the terminal to the complete the transactions, deplete stock, and provide the customer with a total of their order.
+This application is desgined to take customer orders from a list of available products.
+The application utilizes the terminal to complete the transactions, deplete stock, and provide the customer with a total of their order.

-Attached is a link the video of the the application works:
+Attached is a link to the video of how the application works:

 ## Built With
 #### Javascript
 #### MySQL
-#### Requiring: Node, NPM, Require, FS
+#### Packages: Node, NPM, Require, FS